Starvation: Signs and symptoms

 The following are some of the symptoms of starvation:

 Changes in behaviour or mental status

 The beginning stages of starvation impact mental status and behaviours.
-These symptoms show up as irritable mood, fatigue, trouble concentrating, and preoccupation with food thoughts.
+These symptoms show up as irritable and/or unstable mood, fatigue, trouble concentrating, and preoccupation with food thoughts.
 People with those symptoms tend to be easily distracted and have no energy.
+Psychological effects are profound, including depression, anxiety, and a decrease in cognitive functions.

 Physical signs

 As starvation progresses, the physical symptoms set in.
 The timing of these symptoms depends on age, size, and overall health.
 It usually takes days to weeks, and includes weakness, fast heart rate, shallow breaths that are slowed, thirst, and constipation.
 There may also be diarrhea in some cases.
 The eyes begin to sink in and glass over.
 The muscles begin to become smaller and muscle wasting sets in.
+Tiredness and dizziness also commonly occur, especially from any physical task.
+The skin is often overly pale.
 One prominent sign in children is a swollen belly.
 Skin loosens and turns pale in color, and there may be swelling of the feet and ankles.